 Finally, whether you are a small business looking to expand, or a start-up getting your feet off the ground, don’t be scared about taking out a loan.
 If you want to give your business its best chance of success, then a loan is a great option for you.
 As they often say, “You have to spend money to make money”, so having money accessible to your business could give it just the boost it needs.

-When it comes to your small business, you don’t want to fall into one of these 10 common financing mistakes.
+When it comes to your small business, you don’t want to fall into one of these 10 common small business loan mistakes.
 Think ahead, plan ahead and get the right advice to ensure you are on the right track to success.